Chall008/JurasicPark/README.md

 ## Problem

-I need to make an application that keeps track of dinosaurs in Jurassic Park
+I need to make an application that keeps track of dinosaurs in Jurassic Park.

 ## Examples